AI

 2. CLIProxyAPI

-A proxy server that wraps CLI AI models (Claude Code, Gemini CLI, OpenAI Codex, Qwen Code) and exposes them as API endpoints compatible with the OpenAI/Gemini/Claude format.
-No separate API keys needed — it uses your existing subscriptions.
+An open-source proxy server (GitHub: router-for-me/CLIProxyAPI) that wraps CLI AI agents (Claude Code, Gemini CLI, OpenAI Codex, Qwen Code, iFlow, Antigravity...) and exposes them as API endpoints compatible with the OpenAI/Gemini/Claude standard.
+No separate API keys needed — it uses your existing OAuth subscriptions.

 Key features:

-• Auto failover when a provider hits rate limits
+• Auto failover when a provider/account hits rate limits

-• OAuth support (no raw API key exposure)
+• OAuth authentication (no raw API key exposure)

 3. ProxyPal